tbenade/wercker-devcenter/source/articles/deployment/pypi.md

 		python setup.py sdist upload

 What is more interesting in this deploy script is the usage of environment variables.
 The `python setup.py sdist upload` command expects a `.pyirc` file in your `$HOME` folder that contains your PyPI username and password.
 Within wercker you ara able to define these environment variables for a deploy target.

+## Add a deploy target.

+Go to [wercker](https://app.wercker.com) and add a custom deploy target to your application.
+Name it pypi and add the two environment varaibles Now there are two environment variables we want to add, PYPI_USER and PYPI_PASSWORD.
+We may want to check the "hidden from log" checkbox, since it is not relevant to see this information in our deploy log.

+That's all!

 -------